Jackie-Han-Jiachang/Spot-Ranking/README.md

 java -version
 ```

 to check whether you have java installed.
-Terminal should output:
+Terminal should output something like this:

 ```bash
 java version "23.0.1"